-A Business Improvement District is where local businesses lead and work together with partners to form a group to invest money and make improvements to an area.
+A Business Improvement District (BID) is where local businesses lead and work together with partners to form a group to invest money and make improvements to an area.
 They are part of a legal framework.

-Business Improvement Districts aim to improve a specific area such as town centres, by providing additional services above what is already available.
+BIDs aim to improve a specific area such as town centres, by providing additional services above what is already available.

-Business Improvement Districts can be thematic, such as supporting the digital sector or can include Industrial Estates.
+BIDs can be thematic, such as supporting the digital sector or can include Industrial Estates.

 If the vote is successful, all businesses will pay an extra amount referred to as a ‘levy’ on top of their business rates.
 The levy is then used to fund the projects in the proposal document.

-Business Improvement Districts can be set up to run for up to 5 years.
+BIDs can be set up to run for up to 5 years.
 After 5 years a ballot must take place to renew it.